 Indigenous women have been left extremely vulnerable through both social and economic factors.
 The Indian Act of 1876 rendered Indigenous women to a lower class within their community, and removed their status should they chose to marry a non-Indigenous man.
 Women were in danger of becoming even more dependent on their spouses, and they were frequently unable to return to their home communities for support.
 Although the act was eventually amended in 1985, so that women who lost their status and their children could regain it, there has been a continuing struggle in Canada to have the voices of Indigenous women carry equal weight as the voices of Indigenous men.

 Residential schools eroded the sense of identity between the children who attended and their parents.
 Children who were brought to these schools were not allowed to speak their languages or practice their customs.
 They faced inhuman living conditions and suffered all forms of abuse.
-Children raised with violence are much more inclined to become violent, and since the days of residential schools, three and sometimes four generations of Aboriginal children have been raised in an environment of widespread violence and abuse. (pg.49, Aboriginal Domestic Violence in Canada, The Aboriginal Healing Foundation, 2005)
+Children raised with violence are much more inclined to become violent, and since the days of residential schools, three and sometimes four generations of Indigenous children have been raised in an environment of widespread violence and abuse. (pg.49, Aboriginal Domestic Violence in Canada, The Aboriginal Healing Foundation, 2005)

-The result has been far too many Aboriginal women and girls are placed in harm’s way, denied adequate protection of the law, and marginalized in a way that allows some men to get away with carrying out violent crimes against them.
+The result has been far too many Indigenous women and girls are placed in harm’s way, denied adequate protection of the law, and marginalized in a way that allows some men to get away with carrying out violent crimes against them.

 Culture-Based Gender Analysis